vayasandesu/SOLID-Principle/01. Single Responsibility/rule-of-thumb.md

-# Rule of Thumb
+# Single Responsibility

+## Definition

+> There should never be more than one reason for a class to change.
-One class One Responsibility and One Reason to Change
+> One class One Responsibility and One Reason to Change

-The easiest way to follow this rule is
+**The easiest way to follow this rule is**

-**Small scope to tell another people change this**
+> Small scope to tell another people change this